logo

 Create a CLI Key

-are access tokens that are scoped to one application.
+We need to create a CLI key.
+CLI keys are access tokens that are scoped to one application.
 They can only be used to authenticate stream client and receive events from the stream server.
 To create one, go the application’s page and click on the “+” button.

 Register the app

 Copy the generated key and proceed to your terminal to register the application.
-You can do this by running convoy login
+You can do this by running convoy login.

 $ convoy login --host "https://cli.getconvoy.io" --api-key "API_KEY"